winitzki/scall/tutorial/programming_dhall.md

 ```

 The value `examplePBC1` represents a tree that consists of a single leaf (a tree of depth `0`).
-When trying to build a perfect tree value that has nonzero depth, we run into a difficulty: the code needs an evidence of typeclass `P` for a pair of type `Pair t t`, that is, an evidence value of type `P (Pair t t)`; but we only have evidence of type `P t`.
+When trying to build a perfect tree value that has nonzero depth, we run into a difficulty: the code needs an evidence of typeclass `P` for a pair of type `Pair t t`, that is, an evidence value of type `P (Pair t t)` for an arbitrary type `t`; but we only have evidence of type `P t`.

 In many cases, it is possible to derive the required evidence automatically.
 (For example, a pair of two monoids is again a monoid.
 We may call such typeclass "pair-preserving".)
 We will need to add a combinator of type `P t → P (Pair t t)` as another argument in the type signature: